apocalyptech/exordium/README.rst

    without the "*Exordium Media URL*" option being set properly, though with the caveats mentioned above.

-8. Visit the "Library Upkeep" link from the Exordium main page and click on "Start Process" to beginn the initial import into Exordium!
+9. Visit the "Library Upkeep" link from the Exordium main page and click on "Start Process" to begin the initial import into Exordium!

 Limitations
 -----------

 There are some inherent limitations of Exordium, based on the assumptions that have been made during its development (and in my own music library).
-As I think of them I'll add to the list.

-- The artist name "Various" is effectively reserved, or at least if there is a band named Various, they'll get lumped in with all the other Various Artists albums.
+- The artist name "Various" is reserved.
+Tracks with an artist tag of "Various" will not be added to the library.

 - If two Various Artists albums with the same title exist in the library, they'll end up stored as one single album in the DB.

-- If two directories contain files which seem to be in the same album, you'll end up with an album which spans directories.
+- If two directories contain files which seem to be in the same album (by the same artist), you'll end up with an album which spans directories.
   Behavior may not be well-defined in that case.

 - Exordium completely ignores genre tags.
 I've personally always been lousy at putting reasonable values in there on my media, and so that's been very unimportant to me.
 It'd probably be good to support them anyway, though.

+- Exordium only supports mp3 and ogg currently, though m4a and other support should be reasonably simple to add in, so long as Mutagen supports the format.

 Migration from Other Libraries
 ------------------------------